elhidarinouhayla/elhidarinouhayla/README.md

 ###

-- 🔭 I’m currently working on **AI-powered applications and ML APIs**
+-  Currently building **AI-powered applications and machine learning APIs**

-- 🌱 I’m currently learning **MLOps, Kubernetes and Cloud AI deployment**
+-  Learning more about **MLOps, Kubernetes, Terraform and cloud-based ML systems**

-- 👯 I’m looking to collaborate on **AI, Machine Learning and Data Engineering projects**
+-  Open to collaborating on **AI, machine learning and data engineering projects**

-- 🤝 I’m looking for help with **scalable AI systems and cloud deployment**

-- 💬 Ask me about **Python, Machine Learning, FastAPI, AI APIs and Data Science**
+-  Interested in improving **scalable ML pipelines and production-ready AI systems**

 ---